Fayas7/Fayas7/README.md

-- 👋 Hi, I’m @Fayas7
+👋 Hi, I’m Fayas (@Fayas7)

-- 👀 I’m interested in problem solving and Quantum computing..
+👀 Interested in Problem Solving and Quantum Computing

-- 🌱 I’m currently learning Machine learning and qc
+🌱 Currently learning Machine Learning and Quantum Computing

-- 💞️ I’m looking to collaborate on research on ML and QC
+💞️ Open to collaborating on ML + QC research projects

-- 📫 How to reach me ...gmail- fayasfayaz707@gmail.com
+📫 Reach me at: fayasfayaz707@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+⚡ Fun fact: I love exploring the intersection of algorithms and physics!
 <!---
 Fayas7/Fayas7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.